 4.1 The outline development proposals comprise up to 300 residential dwellings with associated parking.
-A copy of the illustrative masterplan is contained in Appendix A.

 Car parking

 4.2 The planning application is in outline, and therefore the number of car parking spaces that would be provided cannot be confirmed at this stage.
 Nevertheless, the residential car parking spaces would be provided in line with the likely car parking demand, to avoid the development leading to excessive on-street parking both within the site and on the local highway network, in accordance with NCC's parking policy4.
 The likely provision is 1 to 2 spaces for each of the smaller dwellings, and three spaces for the largest dwellings.